 With the help of Mountain Travel Expert, Laurel Ann Nelson, we compiled a 5-day sample itinerary that showcases key Vail experiences for first-timers.
 Specializing in mountain travel since 2012 800-610-8911 x3043

 Day 1: Get Settled & Grab a Bite

 After checking in at your hotel or condo, get acquainted with the village and scope out your week’s dining options at all of Vail’s base villages.

-“The Arrabelle is the best place to stay in Vail, a luxury ski in ski out hotel at the base of the Eagle Bahn Gondola and my favorite full service spa!” says Laurel Ann Nelson.
+“The Arrabelle is the best place to stay in Vail, a luxury ski in ski out hotel at the base of the Eagle Bahn Gondola and my favorite full-service spa!” says Laurel Ann Nelson.

 Free shuttles will take you to and from each base area, each with unique shops and dining experiences.
-From Iron Chef Nobu Matsuhisa’s famed Japanese fine dining restaurant to affordable option like a slice pizza and a beer at the local’s favorite, Vendetta’s, the Vail dining scene is unrivaled by most ski towns.
+From Iron Chef Nobu Matsuhisa’s famed Japanese fine dining restaurant to an affordable option like a slice of pizza and a beer at the local’s favorite, Vendetta’s, the Vail dining scene is unrivaled by most ski towns.
 May we also suggest the tacos Cantina, located at the bus station, for a delicious and low-key après bite.

 “While there are many fantastic restaurants in Vail, my favorite is Vintage,” advises Laurel.
 “It’s a hidden gem off the beaten path, but walking distance from both Vail Village and Lionshead, and the menu is “brasserie fare.”

 Day 2: Take a FREE Mountain Tour